andrew-irods/How-To/Eclipse-attach-to-iRODS-remote.md

 And that's that: mission accomplished.
 Switch back from the **Debug Perspective** to the **C/C++** perspective by clicking on the button at the top right hand side of the eclipse main window.

-## Create an Eclipse Executable Project on the Development System ##
+## Create an Eclipse Executable Project irodsServer on the Development System ##